A Comprehensive Guide to CAN IDS Data & Introduction of the ROAD Dataset: Previous Datasets

 \item[Drawbacks] --- As attacks are added in post-processing, there is no guarantee that these attacks would actually affect vehicle function.
-Moreover, these attacks are completely blind to the function and signal mapping of particular target IDs and meaning of the values being modified.
-There are also logical problems with Can-Log-Infector's implementation, most notably that whole bytes must be changed and all selected bytes must change uniformly.
-Since CAN-Log-Infector can only change each of the eight bytes in the data field, signals that do not exactly fill a set of bytes cannot be solely targeted (recall that payloads are composed of several signals of varying lengths and positions whose bits often cross byte boundaries).
+Moreover, these attacks are completely blind to the function and signal mapping of particular target IDs.
+There are also logical problems with Can-Log-Infector's implementation, most notably that the data field can only be modified at the byte level (i.e. replacing characters in hex representation) and all selected bytes must change uniformly.
+Thus, signals that do not exactly fill a set of bytes cannot be solely targeted (recall that payloads are composed of several signals of varying lengths and positions whose bits often cross byte boundaries).
 Furthermore, incrementing whole bytes means multi-byte signals will vary in a highly discontinuous manner.
 Finally, the method for specifying the injection interval is rather irksome---rather than specifying a starting timestamp, the user passes ``a value between 0 and 1 (indicating) the ratio when the attack should start regarding the full length of the capture,'' and the attack end point cannot be specified. \end{description}